The 3 Biggest Disasters in CRM History

 Hershey is a big company and believed they needed a large-scale solution.
 So they purchased a $112 million (£75 million) CRM system from Siebel.
 Unfortunately, this system proved too cumbersome and complex for Hershey's suppliers and production line.
 The stream of sweet treats halted, resulting in a frozen factory and thousands of disappointed customers.

 Alongside a poor choice of a CRM system, Hershey also made a rookie timing error.
 Instead of working out a low-risk time of year to make wholesale changes, they timed their CRM implementation just before Halloween.
-Being one of the year's biggest chocolate binges made Hershey's CRM nightmare even more disastrous for the company.
+Being one of the year's biggest chocolate binges, this made Hershey's CRM nightmare even more disastrous for the company.

 Blackberry's Communications Breakdown